Population estimates for England and Wales

 Assumptions not stated elsewhere

 Change in the prisoner population between the two mid-year points is estimated by subtracting the previous year’s estimated prisoner population from the current year’s estimated prisoner population, by local authority, sex and age.
-This change can only be indicative as the prison estate population can fluctuate widely between mid-year points due to operational needs.
+This change can only be indicative as the prison estate population can fluctuate widely between mid-year points as a result of operational needs.

 Change in non-prisoner population

-In order to distribute inflows and outflows of prisoners to and from the general population of England and Wales, the local authority distribution of the previous year’s population estimate is used and we distribute flows to the local authorities with the highest populations.
+To distribute inflows and outflows of prisoners to and from the general population of England and Wales, we use the local authority distribution of the previous year’s population estimate and distribute flows to the local authorities with the highest populations.